Title: Waterfall Beginnings

 Dad always insisted he would wash the dishes if he had the night off because I made the meal, so he could at least do the cleanup.
 He wouldn't allow me to do a lot of household work when I visited because he knew I had a lot of adult responsibility in Phoenix.
 He wanted me to have a normal childhood while I was there.
 However, when I told him I would be living with him on a permanent basis, I insisted we share the housework.
 He agreed to my terms as long as I kept my GPA up in school and participated in some school activities.
 We then split the household responsibilities accordingly.

-As the new student at Forks High School, I became the center of attention, a position that made me feel very uncomfortable.
+As the new student at Forks High School, I became the center of attention, a position making me feel very uncomfortable.
 I wasn't interested in dating, but it didn't stop them from showering me with unwelcome attention, no matter how many times I gently turned them down.
 Jessica referred to it as "new toy syndrome".
 According to her, I am the new toy; all the boys want go out with because they have known the other girls, or old toys, since elementary school.
 I discovered her attraction early on to Mike Newton.
 By the end of our sophomore year, I managed to convince Mike to ask Jessica to dinner and a movie.

 Summers were spent reading and spending two weeks in June traveling around the country with Renee and Phil wherever his minor league baseball team went.
 By the end of my senior year, Phil made it to the major league with the Miami Marlins.
 I also spent some time with Jacob and sometimes even Angela and Jessica.
 We would go to First Beach or spend the day in Port Angeles kayaking, watching a movie, or going to the local museums and galleries.